Skip to content

 Only in very mild cases.
 Botulinum toxin raises the eyebrows by one to three millimetres and lasts four to six months.
 For moderate to severe ptosis, excess skin, or deep static wrinkles, surgery is the only definitive solution.
 In many patients, the best strategy is to combine: surgery for structural correction and botulinum toxin for maintenance and refinement.

 When performed with the appropriate technique, the surgery improves facial expression without eliminating it.
 The partial weakening of the depressor muscles softens excessive wrinkles but preserves the ability for natural expression.
-You will still be able to furrow your brow, raise your eyebrows, and express emotions normally — just in a softer and more harmonious way.
+You will still be able to furrow your brow, raise your eyebrows, and express emotions normally — just in a softer and more balanced way.

 If you have made it this far, it is because you are seriously considering brow lifting.
 The next step is simple: book a consultation with me.
 My team is ready to assist you, answer your questions, and find the best time for your evaluation.

-Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and post-operative recovery.
+Learn more about the first consultation, the pricing, and the guidelines for pre-surgical preparation and post-operative recovery.

 Plastic Surgeon in Londrina - Brazil